Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

 	{: codeblock}

-After you grant permissions to a user, the user can log in to {{site.data.keyword.Bluemix_notm}}, and see account level logs.
+After you grant permissions to a user, the user can log in to the {{site.data.keyword.Bluemix_notm}}, and see account level logs.